allegro/allegro.tech/_posts/2020-04-06-persisting-application-state.md

 }
 ```
 The `infrastructure.persistence` package is responsible for storing aggregate state in the data sources.
-All project data, except functionalities, are stored in the MongoDB.
+All project data, except features, are stored in MongoDB.
 The data is represented by the `ProjectDocument`:
 ```java
 @Document("projects")